 90% is the chance that there would be a difference at all.
 In other words, if we had ten tests producing this result, and we decided to continue all ten tests indefinitely, we’d expect one to end up with the original and variation converging to identical conversion rates.
 Of the remaining nine tests, some might end up showing an increase of far less than 20%.
 Others might end up showing an even bigger increase.

 If we interpret this wrongly, we risk severe dissapointment when we roll a test out.
-It’s easy to get excited when a test quickly manages a big improvement with 95% significance, but you’d be wise not to set your expectations too high until the test has run its course.
+It’s easy to get excited when a test manages a big improvement with 95% significance, but you’d be wise not to set your expectations too high.

 2) When to use it